 Almost all the positions in this broad range of vocations are advertised with titles that do not include the words "mathematician" or even "statistician."
 Normally, the positions are for "analysts" of some kind.
 In recent years there have been burgeoning opportunities in the area of quantitative financial analysis, the practitioners being referred to as "quants."
 This work focuses on stock market analysis, risk management, financial derivatives and related products.
 While a bachelor's degree is sufficient for entry into the field, there is also a strong demand for employees with more training.
 For instance, there are many Master's degree program in Financial Mathematics, and Ph.D.s in the mathematical sciences are often engaged in work in this field.
 Some of the many resources on the web include:

 The problem solving and critical thinking skills possessed by mathematics and statistics majors make them very desirable candidates for positions with consulting firms.
 These positions are accessible with a bachelor's degree, but they require a quick and adept mind that combines quantitative expertise with business acumen and excellent communication skills.
 A web search for "quantitative consulting" yields numerous opportunities in this direction.

-A mathematics major who wishes to prepare for a career in a government agency, such as the National Security Agency or the Department of Defense, would do well to focus on statistics and applied mathematics and to complete a minor in computer science.
+A mathematics major who wishes to prepare for a career in a government agency would do well to focus on statistics and applied mathematics and to complete a minor in computer science.